Design principles

 Find the “right” abstractions

 Part of the value of an object-oriented approach is that you can model “real-world objects”.
 We often decompose our context and problem space to identify entities that we wish to model in our software, and build classes reflecting those objects.
-Then, we can add logical behaviours to our objects to reflect how these objects would react in the real-world.
+Then, we can add logical behaviors to our objects to reflect how these objects would react in the real-world.

 It’s important to keep in mind a few things when taking this approach: